-A patient's bone marrow needs to have space for the new stem cells created by genetic therapies.
-This lets them grow and make new blood cells.
+A patient's bone marrow needs to have space for the new stem cells modified by gene therapies.
+This allows them to settle in to later make new blood cells.
 Without this space, the modified stem cells will not survive, and the treatment will not work.